Quadratic forms representing all odd positive integers: Proof of the 451-Theorem

 We apply this method for the $8733$ quaternaries with fundamental discriminant to which methods 1 and 2 do not apply.
 We use all of the machinery developed in Section~\ref{RS}, although some modifications are desirable.

 Suppose that $Q$ is a positive-definite, integer-valued quadratic form with fundamental discriminant and level $N$.
 We use the following procedure to determine which squarefree integers $Q$ represents.
 First, we compute a lower bound on $\langle g, g \rangle$ for all non-CM newforms in $S_{2}(\Gamma_{0}(N), \chi)$ using Proposition~\ref{llow} (using the optimal choice of the parameter given in equation \eqref{optimal}).
 Since the lower bound given on $\langle g, g \rangle$ in the proof of Theorem~\ref{bound} is ineffective, it is necessary to explicitly enumerate the CM forms in $S_{2}(\Gamma_{0}(N), \chi)$ and estimate from below their Petersson norms.
 We do this by finding all negative fundamental discriminants $\Delta$ that divide $N$ and all ideals of norm $|N|/|\Delta|$ in the ring of integers of the field $\Q(\sqrt{\Delta})$.
-All Hecke characters with these moduli are constructed, and then Magma's built-in routines for computing with Hecke Gr\"ossencharacters are used to construct the CM forms.
-Once this is done, Proposition~\ref{petform} is used to estimate their Petersson norms from below.
+All Hecke characters with these moduli are constructed, and then Magma's built-in routines for computing with Hecke Gr\"ossencharacters are used to construct the CM forms $g$.
+Once this is done, we compute enough terms of the Fourier expansion of $g$ so that the lower bound we get on $\langle g, g \rangle$ from Proposition~\ref{petform} is at least as large as our bound on $\langle g, g \rangle$ for non-CM $g$.

 We then compute the first $15N$ coefficients of $\theta_{Q^{*}}$.
 We pre-compute the local densities associated to $Q^{*}$ and use these to compute the first $15N$ coefficient of $E^{*}$, and from this obtain $C^{*} = \theta_{Q^{*}} - E^{*}$.
 This data is plugged into Proposition~\ref{petform}.
 The parts of this formula with $nd^{2} \leq 15N$ are explicitly computed.
 We bound the contribution from terms with $n \leq 15N$ and $nd^{2} > 15N$ by using \eqref{KBesselbound}, giving that